Epic of Ergenekon: Turkic version

 In the Turkic mythology, the myth aims to explain the foundation of the First Turkic Khaganate.
 The Ergenekon legend tells about a great crisis of the ancient Turks.
 Following a military defeat, the Turks took refuge in the legendary Ergenekon valley where they were trapped for four centuries.
-They were finally released when a blacksmith created a passage by melting the mountain, allowing the gray wolf Ashina to lead them out.
+They were finally released when a blacksmith created a passage by melting the mountain, allowing the gray wolf Asena to lead them out.
 The people led out of the valley founded the Turkic Khaganate, with the valley functioning as its capital.
 A New Year's ceremony commemorates the legendary ancestral escape from Ergenekon.

 Mongolic version

 In the Mongolic version, Ergenekon was the refuge of the progenitors of the Mongols, Nekuz and Qiyan (according to Abulghazi Bahadur, nephew and son of Il-Khan respectively), as told in the 14th-century literary history Jāmiʿ al-tawārīkh, written by Rashid-al-Din Hamadani.
 It is a common epic in Mongol mythologies.

 Abulghazi Bahadur, khan of the Khanate of Khiva (1643–1663), told of the Ergenekon Mongolian creation myth in his work, 17th-century "Shajara-i Turk" (Genealogy of the Turks).